yoshegg/rudibugger/docs/user_doc/gui_overview.rst

 .. note:: Undefined means that the project has never been compiled or that no project has been opened.

-.. tip:: You can go to the specific lines of the occurred problems via context menu.
+.. tip:: You can go to the specific lines of the problems via context menu.